Frequently Asked Questions

 24. What will the CASH enrollment option look like?

-When a new distributors signs up for the back office, they will get the enrollment option pop up window when they log into their account for the first time.
-An existing distributor that already has access to the back office will get the enrollment option pop up window when they log into the back office for the first time after the June 1st start of the program registration.
+When a new builders signs up for the back office, they will get the enrollment option pop up window when they log into their account for the first time.
+An existing builder that already has access to the back office will get the enrollment option pop up window when they log into the back office for the first time after the June 1st start of the program registration.
 They will only get the popup once.
 They will have to either accept or decline this program.
 If they don't read and decline this program, they can opt-in for it on the update profile page in the back office.
 They will be placed on the list according to when they opt-in for this program.
 They will not get another reminder when they access their back office

 25. Is there somewhere in the Back Office that the ID can look to "see and verify" that they are now enrolled in CASH?

 This information will be in back office on the profile page where the other opt-in information is.
-We will also have on the main page, if a distributor is out of PAR, the date will show in Red so it will stand out to them.
+We will also have on the main page, if a builder is out of PAR, the date will show in Red so it will stand out to them.

 26. Will there be a designation on these orders in their back office to show that these are CASH sales?